BenoitABZ/p10/README.md

-I'am an OC student finishing his seventh project.
+I'am an OC student finishing his tenth project.

 The purpose of this project is to create a website for the library network of a municipality.
 Users will be able to consult the list of available books, the number of copies remaining, the list of their loans and may extend them.
 Requests relating to the management of loans and returns for staff is implemented, it only remains to design the interface.